-4 Simple Things to Improve Gut Health and Immunity
+4 Simple Things to Improve Gut Health Naturally

 1.)
 Remove Inflammatory Foods.
 Your gut is a home to over 100-trillion living microorganisms.
 A number so big it's hard to comprehend.
 These organisms have been proven to respond differently to various types of foods, either positively or negatively impacting the gut flora and its protective net-like structure that works as a barrier to prevent harmful particles from entering your system.

 Foods to Monitor : Many types of processed grains can be problematic due to containing high amounts of phytic acid (which blocks absorption of certain nutrients), gluten, and lectin (both of which in high doses result in inflammatory response).
 Polyunsaturated fatty-acids have also been shown to increase tissue oxidative-stress within the gut lining and over time lead to unbalanced gut flora and host of resultant health problems.